Close Menu

 Image: Cutesy Crafts

 Haven’t you heard of pumpkin fairy gardens?
 They are a cool new way to involve kids in decorating homes for Halloween.
 The task is to craft fully detailed dollhouses out of real or artificial pumpkins.
-Draw inspiration from DIY pumpkin fairy garden by Adventure in a Box.
+Draw inspiration from the DIY pumpkin fairy garden by Adventure in a Box.

 Image: Adventure In A Box